Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Motivation and Problem Formulation

-\begin{assump} The inverse of the steady-state input-output relation for each agent, $k_i^{-1}(\mathrm y_i)$, is a continuous monotone function of $\mathrm y_i$.
+\begin{assump} The closed-loop network $(\G_\nu,\Sigma,\Pi)$ converges to a constant steady-state for any constant exogenous input $\mathrm w$ and any initial condition. \end{assump} \begin{assump} The inverse of the steady-state input-output relation for each agent, $k_i^{-1}(\mathrm y_i)$, is a continuous monotone function of $\mathrm y_i$.
 Moreover, $g_{ij}(\zeta_{ij})$ is a continuous monotone function of $\zeta_{ij}$.
-Assume there are at most finitely many points at which $k_i^{-1}$ and $g_{ij}$ are not twice differentiable on any bounded interval.
-Moreover, assume that the set of points in $\R$ on which the derivative $\frac{dg_{ij}}{d\zeta_{ij}}$ nulls is of measure zero. \end{assump} Assumption \ref{Assumption1} is satisfied if the systems $\Sigma_i$, for all $i \in \mathbb{V}$, are MEIP, the controllers $\Pi_e$, for all $e \in \mathbb{E}$, are output-strictly MEIP, and the graph $\G_\nu$ is positively weighted.
-However, the assumption is weaker, as convergence can be established using methods other than passivity.
-Note that the last part of Assumption \ref{Assumption2} is equivalent to demanding that the derivative of $g_{ij}$ is positive almost everywhere.
-We will also consider the special case where the agents and controllers are linear and time-invariant (LTI) dynamics.
-For such systems, unless the transfer function is $G_i(s) = 0$, $k^{-1}_i$ is a linear function over $\R$.
-We can now formulate two fundamental problems of network detection that we will consider. \begin{prob} Consider the network system $(\G_{\nu_1}, \Sigma, g)$ of the form \eqref{eq.System} satisfying Assumptions \ref{Assumption1} and \ref{Assumption2} with known steady-state relations for the agents and controllers.
-Design the control inputs $w_i$ so that it is possible to differentiate $(\G_{\nu_1}, \Sigma, g)$ from the network system $(\G_{\nu_2}, \Sigma, g)$, when $\G_{\nu_1} \ne \G_{\nu_2}$. \end{prob}
+Assume that on any bounded interval, there are at most finitely many points at which $k_i^{-1}$ and $g_{ij}$ are not twice differentiable.
+Moreover, assume that the set of points in $\R$ on which the derivative $\frac{dg_{ij}}{d\zeta_{ij}}$ nulls is of measure zero. \end{assump} Assumption \ref{Assumption1} is satisfied if the weights $\nu_{ij}$ are non-negative, if the systems $\{\Sigma_i\}_{i\in \V}$ are MEIP, the controllers $\{\Pi_e\}_{e\in \E}$ are output-strictly MEIP (or vice versa).
+However, this assumption is weaker, as convergence can be established using methods other than passivity.
+Note that the last part of Assumption \ref{Assumption2} holds if and only if the derivative of $g_{ij}$ is positive almost everywhere.
+We will note that if the agents are linear time invariant (LTI) then $k^{-1}_i$ is a linear function.
+We now formulate the network identification problem considered in this paper.

-\begin{prob} Consider the network system $(\G_\nu, \Sigma, g)$ of the form \eqref{eq.System} satisfying Assumptions \ref{Assumption1} and \ref{Assumption2} with known steady-state input-output relations for the agents and controllers, but unknown network structure $\G$ and coupling coefficients $\{\nu_e\}$.
-Design the control inputs $w_i$ such that together with the output measurements of the network, it is possible to reconstruct the graph $\G$ and the coupling coefficients $\{\nu_e\}$. \end{prob}
+\begin{prob} Consider the network $(\G_\nu, \Sigma, g)$ of the form \eqref{eq.System} satisfying Assumptions \ref{Assumption1} and \ref{Assumption2}.
+Assume the steady-state input-output relations for the agents and controllers are known\footnote{As seen later in Remark 3, we actually only need to know the derivative of $g_{ij}$ at a single point.}, but the network structure $\G$ and coupling coefficients $\{\nu_{ij}\}$ are unknown.
+Design the control inputs $w_i$ such that, together with measurements of the output of the network, it is possible to identify the graph $\G$ and the coupling coefficients $\{\nu_{ij}\}$. \end{prob}